txt/ase19/docs/hw2.md

 - Place a text file `hw/2/out.txt` in that same directory, showing a transcript of it work.
 - Place a link to that code in http://tinv.cc/ase19give

-### Extras

-Next week, we will add some more tricks which, if you want, you could get a head start on how.

-If a coluLooking ahead